Brioc

-Brioc (Breton: Brieg; Briog; Breock; Brieuc; died late sixth century) was a 6th-century Welsh holy man who became the first abbot of Saint-Brieuc in Brittany.
+Brioc (Breton: Brieg; Briog; Breock; Brieuc; born c.
+409 AD - died c.
+500 AD) was a 6th-century Welsh holy man who became the first abbot of Saint-Brieuc in Brittany.
 He is one of the seven founder saints of Brittany.

 Life

 Very little is known about Brioc's early life, as his 9th century Acta is not altogether reliable.
 It states that he came from Ceredigion where the church at Llandyfriog was originally dedicated to him.
 He received his education in Ireland and then studied under Germain of Paris.
 He is believed to have spent time at Rothesay on the Isle of Bute in Scotland, where a church was dedicated to him and his name was commemorated in the annual St. Bruix Fair.

 At some point in the sixth century, he settled in Armorica, and founded a monastery at Landebaeron.
 He then traveled to Upper Brittany where he established an oratory at St Brieuc-des-Vaux, between St. Malo and Land Triguier, where he eventually became the abbot of a monastery.

 Authorities differ as to date of Brioc's death, but it was probably in the late sixth century.
 He died in his own monastery at St. Brieuc-des-Vaux and was interred in his cathedral church, dedicated to Saint Stephen.